bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/fragment.md

 # :material-cog-outline:{ .md .middle } Fragment settings

 Fragment solution almost solves Clean IP issue for Cloudflare CDN by hiding SNI from MitM, however, settings should be obtained based on ISP.
+Also please note that Fragment can be enabled for sing-box, however sing-box does not use fragment settings and has its own default settings.

 ![Fragment settings](../images/fragment-settings.jpg)